kundyz/Belly-Button-HW/README.md

   * Display each key/value pair from the metadata JSON object somewhere on the page.
 * Update all of the plots any time that a new sample is selected.
 * You are welcome to create any layout that you would like for your dashboard.
 An example dashboard page might look something like the following.
+* Your dashboard should be unique and original.
+Place your name in the upper right-hand corner of the window to sign your masterpiece!
+* You can use the provided sqlite file for the database.